 We foster quality science communication that links science and technology communicators from coast-to-coast.
 In the process, our members volunteer their time toward a series of programs committed to increasing public awareness of, and engagement with, Canadian science and technology – particularly among youth.

-SWCC operates an annual conference, which highlights current science and technology issues and brings together scientists, engineers, journalists, communicators, educators, youth and interested citizens.
+SWCC operates an annual conference, which highlights current science and technology issues and brings together science writers, science journalists, science communicators, scientists, engineers, educators and interested citizens.
 Held in a different city each year, the conference highlights local developments in science and technology and combines public forums and educational workshops to produce a serious focus on ways of communicating the importance of such developments to the Canadian public with the greatest impact.